iterative/dvc.org/static/docs/commands-reference/status.md

   `dvc repro`.

 - _changed deps_ or _changed outs_ means that there are changes in dependencies
-  or outputs defined by the <abbr>DVC-file</abbr>.
+  or outputs tracked by the <abbr>DVC-file</abbr>.
 Depending on the use case, commands like `dvc commit` or `dvc repro`, `dvc run` should be run to update the file.
 Possible states are: